Get to Know Us!

 Negotiation and Leadership Training

-What’s so special about walking in Southwest Asia?
+What’s so special about walking in the Middle East?

 National Geographic named our trail in Palestine the best hikes of 2014 and 2019.
 “This sense of immersion is what makes the Abraham Path project so extraordinary — it gives travelers the chance to shape their own perspective.”

-Southwest Asia is the crossroads of Asia, Africa, and Europe.
+The Middle East is the crossroads of Asia, Africa, and Europe.
 The region is rich in culture, history, and environmental diversity.
 Walkers can admire the varied landscapes, ranging from snow-capped mountains to deserts, orchards, and clear river waters.
 They experience the authentic hospitality of communities along the path.
-Walking in Southwest Asia also bolsters a growing experiential tourism sector that fosters job creation and income generation.
+Walking in the Middle East also bolsters a growing experiential tourism sector that fosters job creation and income generation.

 How did the Abraham Path begin?